 During the installation any repairs needed to the timber sub-frames can be carried out by us or your nominated builder.

-Installation consists of removing the transom, mullion and sash sections, making good and retaining the surrounding frame.
+Installation for insert windows consists of removing the transom, mullion and sash sections, making good and retaining the surrounding frame.

 PVCu inserts are made to your configuration and installed, all of which is carried out on site.